Kindness & Intention

 Mallory loves teaching yoga because it brings her joy connecting with her students.
 She enjoys guiding them through their experience on the mat and helping them live well within their bodies and mind through breath and movement.
 Her intention is to provide an inclusive space for students and to create a community that especially during these distanced times, we may all need.

 Yoga gave me a place to relieve stress and breath deeper.
 I was always wanting more, so in 2014 I completed my 200 hour certification while expecting my first child, and living in Florida.
 Working on my certification while pregnant forced me to slow down and get to know my body in a different way.
-My husband and I moved back to Texas a few years ago; we currently live in Richmond with our two adorable children.

 Yoga found me at a time I was anxious and stressed.
 I’ve learned that I can find calm when I’m surrounded by chaos.
 Doing yoga before, during, and after three pregnancies has taught me that yoga is for everyone.
 I teach because I want everyone to know that anyone can do yoga at any stage and feel amazing in their own skin.
 We are all beautiful and capable beings.

 My first introduction to Hatha yoga was in a church community center around 15 years ago whilst living in England.
 Movement and learning to consciously breathe had a huge impact on my ability to manage life with a new baby and a full time work schedule.
 Since that time I have tried many different styles of yoga and I am always drawn to a more gentler flow of yoga movement.
 I completed my 200hr integrative yoga therapy teacher training with Nurture Soul Therapeutics in December 2016.
 Since that time I have taken an intensive restorative yoga workshop and completed a prenatal teacher training.
 I am also a Reiki practitioner.